brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Application](../img/stitch2.jpg)

+Click the little green __"Create"__ button in the lower right hand of the popup window.
 The stitch application console will appear as soon as the application has been created and linked with the cluster.

 ## ![5](../img/5b.png) Create a stitch functions to query customer data
 There are some basic ways to query data via the stitch REST based API.
 One is through a GET with a query parameter.
 Another method is through a POST by passing in a searhc document.
 We will cover both methods.